isomerpages/sp-ie/index.md

   - infobar:
       title: “PIONEERING PRODUCTIVITY AND INNOVATION”
       id: infobar
-      description: Our aim is to uplift the capabilities of the SMEs to help them transform by enhancing their productivity, innovation and building talent for the industry.
+      description: Join us in our events as we share SP’s industry engagement capabilities to enhance your productivity, innovation and building talent for the industry.
       button: Find out more
       url: https://www.sp.edu.sg/industry/inp